Skip to content

 anonymizer run \

---source patient_data.csv \
+--source "https://raw.githubusercontent.com/NVIDIA-NeMo/Anonymizer/refs/heads/main/docs/data/NVIDIA_synthetic_biographies.csv" \

---text-column notes \
+--text-column biography \

 --replace substitute \

---output patient_data_anonymized.csv
+--output biographies_anonymized.csv

 data_summary improves detection